Wrattens Forest, Queensland: Education

 Barambah Environmental Education Centre is an Outdoor and Environmental Education Centre at 301 A Flat Road (26.3413°S 152.3289°E).

-Originally established as 'A' Flat Forestry Camp in 1945, the site housed Forestry workers who were employed in the Kabunga Nursery growing and also planting Hoop Pine in the forest plantations at Jimmy's Scrub and 'A' Flat.
+Over the years the Centre, as a Department of Education site, has had a number of name changes and before all of these changes it was A Flat Camp - established in 1962/63 on a greenfield site as A Flat Forest Station.

 The Department of Education acquired the site in 1977 and named it the Mary River Field Study Centre.
 Facilities at the Centre in 1977 were very basic with an office, a corrugated iron walled dining room with an open fireplace for cooking meals and three wooden sleeping quarters.
 There were no gardens and only a few trees in the Centre grounds.

-In 1980 the Centre was renamed the Barambah Field Study Centre and in 1988 it was renamed the Barambah Environmental Education Centre.
+In 1980, the centre was renamed the Barambah Field Study Centre and, in 1988, it was renamed the Barambah Environmental Education Centre.